Latest version date: November 9th 2020.

 We implement all the necessary security measures to protect Sirdata and Users from any unauthorized access, damage, disclosure or destruction of the Data we have gathered.
 We therefore use:

 - effective technologies, such as encryption, using SSL technology and hashing/encryption; finally, we have installed firewalls on all our networks to prevent any intrusion from malicious third parties;

-– restricted access to the Data collected, so that only Sirdata Group employees whose role requires them to view the Data are authorised to access them, in accordance with strict confidentiality obligations to which they are subject, on penalty of proportionate and appropriate disciplinary sanctions.
+- restricted access to the Data collected, so that only Sirdata Group employees whose role requires them to view the Data are authorized to access them, in accordance with strict confidentiality obligations to which they are subject, on penalty of proportionate and appropriate disciplinary sanctions.